GiannisZgs/DecVAE/README.md

 ## Reproducibility

-All experiments are fully reproducible with the provided code and configurations.
+All experiments are reproducible with the provided code and configurations.
 We provide:

 - **Complete source code** for all model components and training procedures to reproduce the whole training process and evaluation of DecVAEs (```scripts```) .
 - **Configuration files** for reproducing experiments in the paper (```config_files```).